crypto523/verified-consensus/docs/description_and_informal_proof.md

     upward_threshold: uint64,
 ```

-We define initialisers for these contexts:
+We define initializers for these contexts:

 ```python
 def new_slashings_context(